The water in my laundry room sink on 2/19/16

 1) Please tell me how New York American Water scores 100?

 2) Where can I get water testing data for 2009-2015?
-(BTW I exhausted all efforts to try to find anything whatsoever on the EPA site for New York American Water)
+(BTW, I have exhausted all efforts to try to find anything whatsoever on the EPA site for New York American Water.)

 And last but not least, here is what the Environment Working Group’s website had to say about the SDWA and the EPA: